arun1793/Generalised-Multichain-FolderStructure/README.md

   "value": "12345"
 }

-For Reading Data from Blockchain:
+For Reading Data into Blockchain:

 url:http://localhost:3000/readData,